Skip to content

 Living plastic-free - Less plastic waste in the environment

-PS: In order to get some practical tips for this article, I spoke directly to clickrepair, the WERTGARANTIE repair marketplace for smartphones and cell phones exchanged.
+PS.: In order to get some practical tips, I contacted directly for this article with clickrepair, the repair marketplace of WERTGARANTIE for smartphones and cell phones exchanged.

 PPS: On the subject of repairs I have another great Zero Waste Book tip for you: The Book Culture of repair by Wolfgang M. Heckl shows how we can all escape the throwaway society.